ice-giants/academic-kickstart/content/author/admin/_index.md

 +++

+The Ice Giants, **Uranus and Neptune**, are the least explored class of planets in our Solar System, having been visited only once by a passing spacecraft, Voyager 2.
+These distant worlds may be hiding secrets that could reveal the origins of our Solar System, and are our nearest and best representatives of a type of planet that is commonplace in our universe.

-In 2020, Planetary Scientists from around the world will meet at London's prestigious Royal Society for a three-day workshop on the future exploration of distant Uranus and Neptune.
+In January 2020, Planetary Scientists from around the world will meet at London's prestigious [Royal Society](https://royalsociety.org/) for a three-day workshop on the future exploration of distant Uranus and Neptune.
+We will aim to shape the key scientific questions that will drive mission planning in the coming decade, aiming to make use of ideal launch opportunities around 2030.

+Please save the date, and *join us in London on January 20th-22nd 2020.*

+\#IceGiants2020